maths/moodle-qtype_stack/doc/en/About/Community.md

 # STACK users

-The following institutions made use of previous versionf of STACK.
-If you are actively using or trialling STACK and would like to be listed below then please contact the developers.
+The following institutions made use of previous version of STACK.
+If you are actively using STACK and would like to be listed below then please contact the developers.

 School of Mathematics, The University of Edinburgh
 : The home of STACK.
 Contact [Chris Sangwin](mailto:c.j.sangwin@ed.ac.uk).